Skip to main content

 Section 01 — The Brief

-The organisation was authoring content heavy user guides for cross border traders.
+The organisation was authoring content heavy user guides, using MS Word, for cross border traders.
 Once done, they then converted the guides to the PDF format and uploaded to the organisation website.
 As the client was a UK Gov department, the need was that the guides should be accessible and meet WCAG 2.2.
-The PDF guides broke many accessibility guidelines so the requirement was to convert these PDFs to accessible HTML.
+The PDF guides broke many accessibility guidelines so the requirement was to make them accessible.

 "The PDF wasn’t the problem.
 The Word document that created it was."